 So good even the pup is curious to get in on the action!

 This expert has been verified by RunRepeat.
 Reviews are neutral, unbiased and based on extensive testing.

 On a first adventure with On Cloudventure Waterproof

-This is some insight on what happens when Swiss engineering faces tuff northern winter.
+This is some insight on what happens when Swiss engineering faces tough northern winter.

 Overall look and design

-First impression was very good as shoes arrived in a neat black box with smartly designed elements and attention to the detail.
-Personalized owner card was enclosed, which I found a bit too much and kind of meaningless.
+First impression was very good as shoes arrived in a neat black box with smartly designed elements and attention to detail.
+Personalized owner card was enclosed, which I found a bit too much.

 Size & fit